TomHodson/command_line_slides/task2.md

 done
 echo "This happens outside the loop"
 ```
 For loops in bash are enclosed by these `do` and `done` tags, indentation doesn't mean anything in bash but I've added it here to guide the eye.
-The `for file in *.txt` does two things, first it says that we want to loop over every file that matches the glob pattern `*.txt` and second that inside the loop we will refer to the file by the name `f`.
+The `for file in *.txt` does two things, first it says that we want to loop over every file that matches the wildcard `*.txt` and second that inside the loop we will refer to the file by the name `f`.
 Note that when we actually want the value of a variable in bash we must write `$f` or `${f}`.

 Bash has some strange behaviours sometimes.
 For instance if you run the above in a directory where there are no txt files, it will print '*.txt' which is probably not what you would want, but hey, we all make mistakes.

 ### Calling your python script from anywhere
-Now we want to run the python script that we made in task 1 inside our bash script.
+Next we want to run the python script that we made in task 1 inside our bash script.
 We previously used:
 ```bash
 python filesize/filesize.py README.md
 ```